korczis/magicbiz/README.md

 - [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)) - Family of protocols for solving consensus in a network of unreliable processors.
 Consensus is the process of agreeing on one result among a group of participants.
 - [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) - Raft is a consensus algorithm designed as an alternative to Paxos.

+## Processes

+### Voting

+*Voting is a method for a group such as a meeting or an electorate to make a decision or express an opinion—often following discussions, debates, or election campaigns.
+Democracies elect holders of high office by voting.*

 ## Modules

 ### Version Control